misheska/misheska.github.com/source/_posts/2013-02-24-using-rvm-to-manage-multiple-versions-of-ruby.markdown

 installed versions.
 Compounding this issue, the default system-installed version of Ruby for most versions of Linux/Mac OS X tend to be quite old.
-For example, even in the latest version of Mac OS X Mountain Lion, the system-wide version of Ruby is over a year old (ruby 1.8.7p358).
+For example, even in the latest version of Mac OS X Mountain Lion, the system-wide version of Ruby is over five years old (ruby 1.8.7).
 Most developers prefer to use a newer version of Ruby installed in their home directory and to leave the default systemwide version of Ruby untouched.